dearfrankg/redux-form-example/README.md

 HOME Object {history: Object, location: Object, params: Object, route: Object, routeParams: Object…}
 HOME Object {history: Object, location: Object, params: Object, route: Object, routeParams: Object…}
 ```

+> the login component looks pretty good. your rendering questions are more about react-router. although one thing to know about is that when you are using redux-devtools, it will replay every action every time it gets an action, which will probably cause many re-renders.
+>
+>-- erikras of redux-form -- after a code review

+I removed redux-devtools but my problems persist.